josbeir/cakephp-docs-md/docs/2/en/views.md

 Anything you want to see in all of your views should be placed in a layout.

-CakePHP's default layout is located at [App / View / Layouts / default.ctp](app/View/Layouts/default.ctp.md).
+CakePHP's default layout is located at `/app/View/Layouts/default.ctp`.
 If you want to change the overall look of your application, then this is the right place to start, because controller-rendered view code is placed inside of the default layout when the page is rendered.

-Other layout files should be placed in [App / View / Layouts](app/View/Layouts.md).
+Other layout files should be placed in `/app/View/Layouts`.
 When you create a layout, you need to tell CakePHP where to place the output of your views.
 To do so, make sure your layout includes a place for `$this->fetch('content')` Here's an example of what a default layout